Code-Institute-Submissions/GurraT-LittleS/README.md

 ### Deployment

 The website was developed using both Gitpod for constructing code which then was pushed to GitHub, which hosted my repository.
 I conducted following step to deploy my code.
 - Navigated and logged in to GitHub
 -  Navigated to my repository [GurraT/LittleS](https://github.com/GurraT/LittleS)
 - Opened settings.
 - Scrolled down to the Section GitHub pages
 - Selected master branch in the source dropdown menu
 - Confirmed choice by clicking on save
-#### To see the endresult and open deployed code in a webbrowser following steps were conducted
+#### To see the end result and open deployed code in a web browser following steps were conducted
 - Navigated to my repository [GurraT/LittleS](https://gurrat.github.io/LittleS/)
-- Click on the code buttom
+- Click on the code bottom
-- Selected http-adress and copied it to a webbrowser
+- Selected http-address and copied it to a web browser

 ---